Save cash with cheap or even completely FREE nights out, whether just as a way to cure boredom or if you're looking for super cheap date ideas.

 A totally fun and free day or night out can be had by going off to a TV recording.
 Tickets to watch shows - both live and recorded - are usually completely free, with the catch that it's first come, first serve so you may have to get there early and wait around to guarantee entry.

-Panel shows like Have I Got News For You and QI, reality shows like Simon Cowell’s Britain’s Got Talent The X Factor 2016 and Strictly Come Dancing, and even radio shows such as The Unbelievable Truth are all free to attend.
+Panel shows like Have I Got News For You and QI, reality shows like Simon Cowell's Britain's Got Talent, The Voice UK, The X Factor and Strictly Come Dancing, and even radio shows such as The Unbelievable Truth are all free to attend.

 Go out early or get your name on the guest list